bhaveshpandey/bhaveshpandey.github.io/_drafts/dopproperties.md

 DOP context in Houdini is quite a different than other contexts when it comes to the flow of data.
 This often makes it very difficult for beginners to get a good grasp on how to efficietly and correctly setup the operators in this context.

-There is another, perhaps more significant difference (more so for managers than for artists); working within this context requires a Houdini Master license or its recent new avatar: Houdini FX license.
-This license is more expensive than other varieties.
+There is another, perhaps more significant difference (more so for managers than for artists); working within this context requires a Houdini Master license or if you prefer its new name, Houdini FX license.
+This license is more expensive than other variants.

-Most of the visual effects facilities try to wrap up their DOP context tools into SOP abstractions for example, a basic pyro solver or basic fluid solver abstraction within SOP context.
+Most visual effects facilities try to wrap up their DOP context tools into SOP abstractions for example, a basic pyro solver or basic fluid solver abstraction within SOP context.
 This entails wrapping up a basic setup in DOP which would accept user inputs and create some sort of output after running a simulation (there are various motivations behind this and I will not discuss those here to keep this post as technically relevent as possible).

 Unfortunately, every iteration of a SOP abstraction I have seen, is either very hacky, ugly, rigid or in most cases a combination of all these in various degrees.